GO Campaign: Events

 Smaller events have included GO Rocks at the Roxy, where youth bands take the stage along with accomplished artists such as Glenn Frey, Ziggy Marley, Don Was and Dennis Quaid; Cars & Casino hosted at TLC/ICON 4x4 (attended by Phoebe Dahl and then fiancée Ruby Rose in 2014 and hosted by Joel McHale in 2015; and hosted events at Soho House West Hollywood.
 In 2014, Ewan McGregor and his wife hosted an event for GO Campaign at FIKA NYC in Manhattan to celebrate his Broadway debut in The Real Thing.

 In 2015, artist Shepard Fairey, who frequently deejays at the GO GO Gala, created a GO Campaign t-shirt for his company OBEY with profits from the shirts being donated to GO Campaign.

 In 2015, McGregor and Pattinson became official ambassadors of GO Campaign.
 They were joined by Lily Collins in 2018, making her the first female ambassador of the organization.
+In 2024, Evangeline Lilly joined as the org's 4th ambassador.

 In 2017, Facebook and Oculus announced that GO Campaign was selected by as one of only ten international charities to be championed in the 'VR for Good Creators Lab', with GO Campaign's work to be featured in an upcoming virtual film.
 The resulting film "Children Do Not Play War" was featured at the Tribeca Film Festival in 2019.

 In 2018, Lupita Nyong'o posted on social media that GO Campaign was "near and dear to my heart".
 Included among GO Campaign's many projects is the SOM Chess Academy in Uganda, the subject of the Disney film Queen of Katwe.
 Nyong'o also spoke at the 2021 GO Campaign virtual Gala, celebrating GO's 15 year anniversary.

 In December 2021, Robert Pattinson announced an auction on Omaze to benefit GO Campaign, the winner meeting him at the red carpet premiere of his movie The Batman in February 2022.

 The 2022 Gala was hosted in downtown Los Angeles by Lily Collins with sponsors including Netflix, Dior, Discovery Warner, Lancôme, Peacock, and the Congdon Family Foundation among others.
 The evening highlighted GO's work for inner-city youth from Watts to Chicago.

 GO's 2023 GO Gala was hosted by Robert Pattinson.
 Attendees included Suki Waterhouse, Lupita Nyong'o and Robin Wright, among others.
 Sponsors included Morphus, Dior, Warner Bros.
 Discovery, Lancôme, Urban Mystic and others.
 The evening featured GO's Local Heroes from Watts and from the Congo.

-In November 2023, GO was the charitable beneficiary of the launch of a new annual design event, Icons of Design.
-The event, held at Hagerty Garage in LA, featured creative independent brands including artists and artisans, fashion, footwear, watches, jewelry, antiques, all offering unique and one-of-a-kind merchandise on exhibit and for sale, with a portion going to the charity.
-The event also featured top automotive and motorcycle brands and custom vehicle shops displaying their unique cars and motorcycles.
+GO's 2024 Gala was hosted by Ewan McGregor and his wife Mary Elizabeth Winstead, attendees included Gerard Butler and Tony Curran and featured a performance by Ewan, Mary, and the Recycled Orchestra of Paraguay.